josephmontes/wOBAvs.xwOBA/README.md

 # Analyzing wOBA vs. xwOBA differences for Batted Ball Types
 ## Intro

-In this baseball project, I am using Statcast pitch-by-pitch data from 2019 to 2023 in RStudio to examine the types of batted balls that can lead to a batter or pitcher's wOBA outperforming their xwOBA
+In this baseball project, I use Statcast pitch-by-pitch data from 2019 to 2023 in RStudio to examine the types of batted balls that lead to a player's wOBA outperforming their xwOBA
 - More specifically, I categorize batted balls by ***Pull, Center, Oppo*** and ***Flyball, Groundball, Linedrive, Popup*** in an attempt to identify wOBA vs. xwOBA differences based on *where* the ball was hit
 - If there are notable differences in the league-wide wOBA and xwOBA based on where the ball was hit, then it implies that any individual player's actual wOBA/xwOBA discrepancy, or lack thereof, warrants further evaluation
-- I am not implying that batters or pitchers have complete control over the type of batted balls that occur on an at-bat by at-bat basis, but there are likely tendencies developed through a player's approach, mechanics, pitch usage, etc. that result in certain types of batted ball occuring more often than normal for that player over the course of a season
+- I am not implying that batters or pitchers have complete control over the type of batted balls that occur on an at-bat by at-bat basis, but there are likely tendencies developed through a player's approach, mechanics, pitch usage, etc. that result in certain types of batted ball occuring more often than normal for any given player over the course of a season

-The motivation for me to do this analysis is that I see xwOBA often used to explain that a batter or pitcher may be getting good or bad 'luck', but if there are types of batted balls that generally lead to notable differences in wOBA/xwOBA, then it may be the case that the player's wOBA/xwOBA difference has nothing to do with luck, instead, that is just generally how the batter hits the ball (or how the ball is generally hit against the pitcher)
+The motivation for this analysis is that xwOBA is often used to explain that a player may be experiencing good or bad 'luck', but if there are specific types of batted balls that generally lead to notable differences in wOBA vs. xwOBA, then it is likely that a player's overall wOBA/xwOBA difference is less about luck and more about the way that player hits the ball (or how it is hit against them)
-- Ultimately, this project aims to identify some level of skill that may be misattributed as luck, and identify players that exhibit this distinction
+- Ultimately, this project aims to identify some level of skill that may be misattributed as luck, and to identify players that exhibit this distinction

 ## Analysis
-It is widely understood that a *batter's* **above average sprint speed** can lead to ***outperforming*** his xwOBA and a *pitching team's* **above average defense** can lead the batter to ***underperforming*** his xwOBA
+It is known that a *batter's* **above average sprint speed** can lead to ***outperforming*** his xwOBA and a *pitching team's* **above average defense** can lead the batter to ***underperforming*** his xwOBA
 - Batter's sprint speed and pitching team's defense are not the factors that are focused on in this project

 The xwOBA value used in this project comes from Statcast's 'estimated_woba_using_speedangle' column
-  - This calculation of xwOBA is only taking into account the launch speed and the *vertical* launch angle of the batted ball
+  - This calculation of xwOBA only takes into account the **launch speed** and the *vertical* **launch angle** of the batted ball

-Here, I look at the *horizontal* component of launch angle (spray angle) to see what xwOBA is missing by excluding it
+Here, I look at the *horizontal* component of launch angle (**spray angle**) to see what xwOBA is missing by excluding it
 - I calculated the spray angle of every batted ball in my dataset using Statcast's hit coordinates in the following snippet of code

   ```allbdat$spray_angle <- with(allbdat, round((atan((hc_x-125.42)/(198.27-hc_y))*180/pi*.75),1))```